Spotify preps to go public with 60M subscribers, outpacing Apple

 But it’s definitely possible that Spotify’s process will create even more volatility.
 The company hasn’t announced specifics about how it plans to execute this, but part of the reason IPO shares are sold to institutional investors is because they are expected to hold their positions longer.

-Instead Spotify may have to rely on its cache of cool with listeners to drive public support for its share price as pushes to fend off Apple Music’s invasion of its streaming kingdom.
+Instead, Spotify may have to rely on its cache of cool with listeners to drive public support for its share price as it pushes to fend off Apple Music’s invasion of its streaming kingdom.

 0